 You can use fresh garlic or garlic powder.

-Rinse, then boil the black beans in a large pot with plenty of lightly salted water for about 1 to 1.5 hours.
+Rinse, then boil the dry black beans in a large pot with plenty of lightly salted water for about 1 to 1.5 hours or until tender.

 Also, always cook beans in salted water; they'll taste much better and keep their shape.

-Finally, to make the beans even tastier, you can cook them in vegetable broth, or you can add aromatics such as bay leaves, onions, rosemary, carrots, and sage.
+Finally, to make the beans even tastier, you can cook them in vegetable broth or add aromatics such as bay leaves, onions, rosemary, carrots, and sage.

-You can cook the sweet potatoes in the oven or the air-fryer for this black bean salad.
+You can cook the sweet potatoes in the oven, on a grill, or in the air-fryer.
 Preheat oven or air-fryer to 400°F or 200°C.